Engineering ProductivityLast Updated Oct 3, 20249 min read

 Helm repositories

 The Helm repository is where you can upload Helm charts.
 You can also create a private repository to share charts within your organization.
-Artifact Hub is a global Helm repository that features searchable charts that you can install for numerous purposes.
-In short, Artifact Hub does for Helm charts what Docker Hub does for Docker images.
+Artifact Hub is a global Helm repository that features a variety of searchable charts.
+Artifact Hub does for Helm charts what Docker Hub does for Docker images.

 Using Helm for deployments and rollbacks

-Once the Helm chart is created, deploying an app is easy.
+Once you have created the Helm chart, deploying an app is easy.
 To deploy all the Kubernetes resources, you need to run only a couple of Helm commands.

 You can install any Helm chart using these steps: